-January 25, 1947 — Al Capone, America’s most notorious gangster, died on this day, four days after his 48th birthday.
+January 25, 1947 — Al Capone, America’s most notorious gangster, died on this day in history, eight days after his 48th birthday.
 It was no gangland killing, as might have been expected, but the result of an apoplectic stroke complicated by pneumonia.

 Alphonse Gabriel Capone was born in New York in 1899.
 His father was a barber and his mother a seamstress.
 They came to America from Italy with their eight children seeking a better life, but as a poor family they followed a typical immigrant lifestyle in a tenement.